uswitch/ontology/README.md

 This repo will act both as the store for slowly changing entities, as well as containing the code for aggregating entities from other systems.

+We can see these different types of entities/relations as being internal and external to ontology.
+We will store all the internal (slowly changing) entities in `./internal/...` and the external ( dynamicly changing) entities in `./external/...`.
+The former will be managed by humans changing them via pull requests to this repo, and the later loaded in via `./bin/sync`.

 ## Labeling

 We use labels/tags on entities defined outside of this repository in order to describe